Psychedelic rap: History

+1980s–1990s

-In the late 1980s, new school hip hop, as exemplified by LL Cool J and Run-DMC, led to the "philosophical introspection and radical, brainy beat-making" of Beastie Boys' 1989 album Paul's Boutique, which was a landmark sampledelia album, sampling sources which ranged from Curtis Mayfield's psychedelic soul song "Superfly" to Pink Floyd's progressive rock song "One of These Days".
+In the late 1980s, new-school hip-hop, as exemplified by LL Cool J and Run-DMC, led to the "philosophical introspection and radical, brainy beat-making" of Beastie Boys' 1989 album Paul's Boutique, which was a landmark sampledelia album, sampling sources which ranged from Curtis Mayfield's psychedelic soul song "Superfly" to Pink Floyd's progressive rock song "One of These Days".
 Beastie Boys were inspired to create a "psychedelic rap manifesto" in "B-Boy Bouillabaisse" by listening to the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band, the Beach Boys' Pet Sounds and Hendrix.
 New York's Native Tongues collective, headlined by De La Soul, Jungle Brothers and A Tribe Called Quest, pioneered psych-rap.
 Although De La Soul were categorized as a psychedelic rap outfit, the group denied either being a psychedelic group or hippies.
-Shock G of Digital Underground, who translated P-Funk's musical language to hip hop, was another pioneer of psychedelic rap.
+Shock G of Digital Underground, who translated P-Funk's musical language to hip-hop, was another pioneer of psychedelic rap.

-Cypress Hill and Redman, in addition to psychedelic hip hop, can also be classified as "weed rap"; the latter's 1992 release Whut?
-Thee Album was categorized as a psychedelic rap album, and Black Moon's psychedelic hip hop defined the sound of 1990s hip hop, while Poland's Kaliber 44 were labeled "psycho-rap" for their psychedelic rap music.
+Cypress Hill and Redman, in addition to psychedelic hip-hop, can also be classified as "weed rap"; the latter's 1992 release Whut?
+Thee Album was categorized as a psychedelic rap album, and Black Moon's psychedelic hip-hop defined the sound of 1990s hip-hop, while Poland's Kaliber 44 were labeled "psycho-rap" for their psychedelic rap music.
 The psychedelic rap rock band Pop Will Eat Itself charted in 1988 and 1991, while psychedelic rap group P.M.
 Dawn were signed to Gee Street Records in the early 1990s, and the psychedelic rap band New Kingdom released two influential albums in the late '90s.
-In 1996, Kool Keith released the psychedelic hip hop concept album Dr. Octagonecologyst, about "a deadly, libidinous and doped-up doctor".
-Some experimental hip hop artists, like Quasimoto, are also be considered to be psychedelic.
-Though the "trip" in trip hop was more linked to dub music than psychedelia, the genre combined psychedelic rock with hip hop.
+In 1996, Kool Keith released the psychedelic hip-hop concept album Dr. Octagonecologyst, about "a deadly, libidinous and doped-up doctor".
+Some experimental hip-hop artists, like Quasimoto, are also considered to be psychedelic.
+Though the "trip" in trip hop was more linked to dub music than psychedelia, the genre combined psychedelic rock with hip-hop.